Skip to Content

 This is influence through position, expertise, or legitimate authority.
 You're not asking.
 You're directing, commanding, or exercising hierarchical power.

-Use this during crisis situations, in clear authority contexts, when immediate compliance matters, or where ambiguity creates danger.
+Use this during a crisis, in clear chain-of-command situations, when you need immediate compliance, or where ambiguity could genuinely hurt someone.

 The psychology?
-You're activating ingrained responses to authority figures and social hierarchies that humans develop from childhood.
+You're activating ingrained responses to authority figures and social hierarchies.
+Responses people have been building since childhood.
+They run deep.

 Your words include direct, command, order, instruct, dictate, decree, mandate, prescribe, require, demand, compel, coerce, and force.

 Example: "I need this completed by end of day Friday.
 No exceptions."
 Clear, direct, unambiguous.
-Sometimes that's exactly what the situation requires.
+Sometimes that really is exactly what's needed.

 Social Leverage (Group-Based Influence)